Consensys/doc.ethsigner/docs/Reference/API-Methods.md

 ### `eth_sign`

-Signs data using an account address.
+Calculates an Ethereum specific signature using `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))."`

+Adds a prefix to the message that makes the calculated signature recognisable as an Ethereum specific signature.
 This prevents misuse where a malicious DApp signs arbitrary data (for example a transaction) and uses the signature to impersonate the victim.

-!!! note
-    The account address used to sign the transaction must be unlocked.

 #### Parameters